 I hadn’t shared a bed with anyone for longer than one night in over a year.
 For the last three months I’d been subsisting solely on the five sisters.
 That in itself was enough to sharpen my interest in Melanie, but she was also just my type.

 I had dated younger versions of Melanie before.
-They were so much easier to take than many of the so-called beautiful women I’d known, who played hard-to-get and militant with their boots and lipstick-butch attitudes, all the while looking for a macho stud with the right philosophical rap and a source of money.
+They were so much easier to take than many of the so-called beautiful women I’d known, playing hard-to-get and militant with their boots and lipstick-butch attitudes, all the while looking for a macho stud with the right philosophical rap and a source of money.
 Yeah, I was bitter.

 For all their feminist rhetoric, the Movement people I knew—both women and men—still clung to a hierarchy based on beauty.
 I don’t know what combination of radical-chic, pop-commercial, Euro-art culture informed the aesthetic, but it was rigidly enforced by those who accepted its subjugation.
 A straight woman who stuck to her guns as far as sexual politics was concerned could easily end up middle-aged, single, and celibate not by choice.